Hoonah ready for new dock that will bring more tourists

-HOONAH, Alaska — The predominantly Alaska Native village of Hoonah is preparing to have a new dock that is expected to bring thousands of more tourists.
+HOONAH, Alaska — The predominantly Alaska Native village of Hoonah is preparing for a new dock that is expected to bring thousands of more tourists.

-The Juneau Empire reports the village hosted a groundbreaking ceremony for the new dock Wednesday at Icy Strait Point.
+The village hosted a groundbreaking ceremony for the dock Wednesday at Icy Strait Point, the Juneau Empire reported .

-Icy Strait Point is owned by Huna Totem Corporation, a for-profit Alaska Native corporation, and the new dock is a collaboration with Norwegian Cruise Line Holdings.
-The City of Hoonah has also taken action to support the project.
+Icy Strait Point will be able to handle the influx of visitors that will come with the new dock, said Huna Totem Corporation CEO Russell Dick and Norwegian Cruise Lines Executive Vice-President Howard Sherman.

+"We've got the infrastructure here to handle it," Dick said.
+"We were pretty strategic about the dock location we picked.
+It will keep people spread out."

-Hoonah is a small community about 40 miles (about 64 kilometres) southwest of Juneau.
+Hoonah is a community of more than 750 residents about 40 miles (about 64 kilometres) southwest of Juneau.

 Information from: Juneau (Alaska) Empire, http://www.juneauempire.com